Paspaley

 Paspaley, officially the Paspaley Pearling Company, a private company, is Australia's largest and oldest pearling company; that cultivates, farms, harvests, wholesales and retails South Sea pearls for the purposes of luxury jewellery supply and manufacture.
 Paspaley claims that it is a strong advocate of environmental responsibility within the pearling industry.

-The Paspaley Group has a diversified portfolio of investments including a naval fleet, aircraft, a shopping mall, an office block, agriculture properties, resorts, and a vineyard.
+The Paspaley Group has a diversified portfolio of investments including a naval fleet, aircraft, a shopping mall, an office block, agricultural properties, resorts, and a vineyard.
 Members of the Paspaley family had an interest in Australia's largest immigration detention centre, located 35 km south of Darwin, Northern Territory.